Eazagidi/DataScienceIBM/README.md

 - Second Half
          Takes the crime in San Francisco counts the instance of crime by neighborhood.
 That data is then overlayed on a map with the neighborhoods clearly colored so that when clicked or hovered over one can see the crime.

+SQL in Notebooks

+- I took the data from crime and public schools and analyzed it using SQl syntax.